Skip to content

 Hidden SSID

-Hidden SSIDs require additional configuration not enabled by default
+Hidden SSIDs require additional configuration not enabled by default.

 Can't reach C2 server

-• Check firewall allows port 2626
+• Check that port 2626 is open in your firewall

-Decryption errors
+Decryption errors in C3PO log

 Next Steps